 Obama Fails To Find Common Ground On Guns

-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 As NPR's national political correspondent Mara Liasson reports, that action did not include any new legislation.

 MARA LIASSON: Here he is on Fox News.

-Mr. WAYNE LAPIERRE (Executive Vice President and Chief Executive Officer, National Rifle Association of America): Well, I mean my basic reaction is, if you want to start a dialogue, it really shouldn't be about guns.
+SIMON: Well, I mean my basic reaction is, if you want to start a dialogue, it really shouldn't be about guns.
 The dialogue really ought to be on bad people and madmen because unless we focus on that, we're never going to get to the point.

 LIASSON: On Tuesday, New York City Mayor Michael Bloomberg and other gun- control advocates were on Capitol Hill, blasting the NRA.

-Mayor MICHAEL BLOOMBERG (New York City, New York): But I've always believed that solutions are possible when people of good faith sit down together and look at the facts.
+SIMON: But I've always believed that solutions are possible when people of good faith sit down together and look at the facts.
 So it was disappointing to see the knee-jerk reaction by the National Rifle Association of the White House's offer to talk.

 LIASSON: In his op-ed, he pointed out that he's allowed people to carry guns in national parks.
 Earlier this month, when asked by a Mexican reporter if U.S. gun laws help arm Mexican drug runners, he began his answer this way.

-President BARACK OBAMA: I believe in the Second Amendment.
+P: I believe in the Second Amendment.
 It does provide for Americans the right to bear arms for their protection, for their safety, for hunting, for a wide range of uses.

 LIASSON: But Jim Kessler, former director of Americans for Gun Safety, is sympathetic to the president, noting that neither of those remedies could pass Congress.

-Mr. JIM KESSLER (Former Director, Americans for Gun Safety): To give the president credit, is he's wading into this issue, but trying to do something that may have an effect on crime in a positive way, and may be able to get done.
+SIMON: To give the president credit, is he's wading into this issue, but trying to do something that may have an effect on crime in a positive way, and may be able to get done.
 Politically, the minefield is obvious.
 You've got the NRA, and you have basically two of every five households has a gun in the home; a lot of folks identify themselves as gun owners.
 This is an issue where rightly or wrongly, Democrats feel that it has cost them.

 LIASSON: Mara Liasson, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.